Seema Misra: Horizon IT Inquiry

 An independent review into the Horizon scandal, chaired by retired High Court judge Sir Wyn Williams, was set up in September 2020 and converted into a statutory public inquiry the following year.
 Misra gave testimony to the inquiry on 25 February 2022 during the human impact hearings.
 She regularly attended the inquiry.
 In November 2023, she was present when Warwick Tatford, the barrister who acted for the Post Office in her trial, gave evidence.
 He apologised for the part he played in her wrongful conviction and admitted that a lot of mistakes had been made in her case.
 Misra said she accepted his apology, adding: "He's the first person, and only person from the Post Office side, to apologise directly to me".
 On 11 April 2024, Post Office director David Smith apologised for an email to colleagues in which he had proclaimed her conviction to be "brilliant news".
 She rejected his apology, saying that he needed to apologise to her sons.

 Awards

-Misra was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to justice.
+Misra was appointed an Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to justice.
 She said that one of the main reasons she accepted the honour was to remind people that the scandal wasn't yet over, and that her aim was "to be able to show this is still happening and to get proper, full and fair compensation for everybody, and most importantly, accountability".

+Her portrait was painted by Jack Dickson for a 2026 episode of the BBC Television series Extraordinary Portraits.